Swiss banks urged to come forward or risk U.S. prosecution

 It applies to about 100 second-tier Swiss banks, which could have to disclose some previously hidden information and face penalties of up to 50 percent of the value of assets they managed on behalf of wealthy Americans.

-It does not cover banks already under U.S. criminal investigation, which include some of Switzerland's biggest banks such as Credit Suisse CSGN.VX and Julius Baer BAER.VX.
+It does not cover banks already under U.S. criminal investigation, which include some of Switzerland's biggest banks such as Credit Suisse and Julius Baer.

 Keneally said Justice Department officials have received various requests from Swiss banks to interpret the program's guidelines, but was hesitant to enter talks unless they centered on a specific institute's problems.